mistraltechnologies/smog/README.md

 Expected: is a Person that (has telephone (a Telephone that (has area code ("01234") and number ("567567"))))
      but: telephone.areaCode was "43210" (expected "01234")
 ```
-## Issues/Suggestions

-Smog currently depends on slf4j.
-It would be good to factor this out.

 ## Why do I need smog?

-Of course, you can easily write matcher classes that match the properties of an object without using smog.
+You can easily write matcher classes that match the properties of an object without using Smog.
 But what happens when the match fails?
 You may get a message containing a java object reference for the object that didn't match.
 If you're lucky (by which I mean you and your colleagues follow good coding practices) you instead get a toString() output of all the properties of an object.
 You are then left to work out which property caused the failure.
 This might not be too bad for an object with a couple of properties, but as the number of properties grows it can become a real headache.

 Smog tracks the path to each property so that, when a match fails, it can give you a message that describes exactly which properties didn't match and why.
 If multiple properties didn't match, it lists all of them.
 And it works within the Hamcrest framework, so if the original assertion reads well, the failure message should read well too.